No fee until we win

 Using a rideshare service like Lyft has become a popular and convenient way to get around in Reading, Pennsylvania, but accidents involving these vehicles can lead to severe injuries.
 If you or a loved one has been hurt in a Lyft accident, you may be entitled to compensation for medical expenses, lost income, and more.

-As an experienced Reading Lyft accident lawyer, Wilk Law Personal Injury & Car Accident Lawyers is here to ensure your rights are protected and to help you navigate the complexities of your case.
+An experienced Reading Lyft accident lawyer can ensure your rights are protected and help you navigate the complexities of your case.

 Imagine catching a Lyft to your hotel after visiting the Reading Area Firefighters Museum, only to be rear-ended on Chestnut Street by a tailgating driver who couldn’t stop in time.
 Or perhaps you’re on your way to lunch at Rocky’s Pizza when you’re hit head-on by a Lyft driver going the wrong way on Spring Street.